Delicious Russian-Style Pan Fried Hamburger Recipe

 - Firstly, soak the bread in the milk for 10 minutes, then squeeze it to remove any excess milk and discard the milk.
 Crumble it and place it into a larger bowl.

-- Combine together the bread, with the beef, the garlic, ice water, garlic salt, and the egg yolk, and stir to mix together.
+- Combine together the bread, the beef, the onion, the garlic, ice water, garlic salt, and the egg yolk, and stir to mix together.

 - Beat the egg white until it is frothy, then add it into to the meat, add in the dill, cilantro, additional salt, and pepper.
 Knead together until it is well blended and fluffy.
 If it is not sufficiently firm, add breadcrumbs to dry it out and make it stiffer.

 - Form the meat into six individual patties of equivalent size.
+If one wants one can make smaller ones inside such as sliders.
 Pour the breadcrumbs onto a plate, then roll the patties in the crumbs and flatten them more.

 - Combine together the butter and vegetable oil in a large heavy skillet, such as cast iron, and over medium heat continue until they start foaming.
 Then add in as many hamburger patties as fit, and fry until richly browned on both sides.
 Following this reduce heat to low, and cover and let cook for 4 to 5 minutes.
 Ensure that they are appropriately cooked inside and do not still contain red juice, and once cooked, serve immediately.